2020: Research Fellow in Cardiovascular and Diabetes Science, The Rowett Institute, University of Aberdeen.

 Nadine Sommer - Research Assistant (May-July, 2021)

-Nadine worked on a short-term project in summer 2021 before moving to Dr Justin Rochford's lab to begin a PhD within the University of Aberdeen.
+Nadine worked on a short-term project funded by the Scottish Funding Council in summer 2021 before moving to Dr Justin Rochford's lab to begin a PhD within the University of Aberdeen.

 Louis Kimanzi - Summer vacation student (May-July, 2021)